 – Muzika.hr

-Due to their wildly interactive (and sometimes chaotic) live shows, Buffo’s Wake have built a strong and dedicated cult following around the world.
-Tours throughout Europe and America over the previous 10 years have cemented this following, along with regular appearances at Glastonbury Festival (2015, 2017), and various other UK and European festivals.
-(Gitanekesfoor – Belgium, 2017, Shambala – UK, 2017 + 2018, Boomtown – UK, 2013, 2014, 2015, 2016 + 2018, Iboga – Spain, 2015, XFS Fest – USA, 2017, amongst many others!)
+Due to their wildly interactive (and often chaotic) live shows, Buffo’s Wake have built a strong and dedicated cult following around the world.
+Tours throughout Europe and America over the previous 12 years have cemented this following, along with regular appearances at Glastonbury Festival (2015, 2017, 2024), and a huge number of other UK and European festivals (Goulash Disko 2016, 2018, 2021, 2023; Gitanekesfoor – Belgium, 2017; Shambala – UK, 2017 + 2018; Boomtown – UK, 2013, 2014, 2015, 2016, 2018, 2023; Iboga – Spain, 2015; Xtreme Folk Scene Festival – USA, 2017; Balter Festival – UK, 2016, 2018, 2022, 2024, 2025, amongst many others!), securing their reputation as festival veterans.

-Their more unusual shows include being handpicked by comedian Arthur Smith (Grumpy Old Men, Money for Nothing) to participate in the touring roadshow ‘House of Fun’ (various venues – 2015), running workshops and acoustic concerts for primary school children in Paris at the end of a two month run of shows around the Alps and the Balkans (Ecole Maternelle Marcel Lachiver – 2017), and performing for the homeless in a shelter and charity canteen on Kings day in Amsterdam.
+Their more unusual shows include being handpicked by comedian Arthur Smith (Grumpy Old Men, Money for Nothing) to participate in the touring roadshow House of Fun (various venues – 2015), running workshops and acoustic concerts for primary school children in Paris at the end of a two month run of shows around the Alps and the Balkans (Ecole Maternelle Marcel Lachiver – 2017), and performing for homeless people in a shelter and charity canteen on Kings Day in Amsterdam.

 ‘THE band to watch out for at Glastonbury 2015’

--Marc Radcliffe (BBC 6 Music)
+– Marc Radcliffe (BBC 6 Music)

 ‘You may recall a desolate band of misfits in Tim Burton’s ‘Nightmare Before Chirstmas’ that popped up every now and then with musical interludes of damp and haunting melodies that were, in their own way, quite captivating.
 Well Buffo’s Wake have a very similar allure; that is intriguing violins and erratic accordions, both utterly besmirched with wonderfully gloomy undertones and lingering vocals.’